Ulnar dimelia

 Ulnar dimelia, also referred to simply as mirror hand, is a very rare congenital disorder characterized by the absence of the radial ray, duplication of the ulna, duplication of the carpal, metacarpal, and phalanx bones, and symmetric polydactyly.
 In some cases surgical amputation is performed to remove the duplicate carpals, metacarpals and phalanges.
 As of 2015, approximately 70 cases have been recorded in the medical literature.

+The cause is thought to be an error during embryonic development and typically only one arm is affected.